 - Menstrual Cycle: The discharge changes according to the ovulation cycle and is often considered an accurate indicator of a woman’s fertility.
 The mucus is an egg white colour and relatively watery when a woman is most fertile.
 On the other hand, the discharge becomes sticky and has a creamy texture when a woman is in her non-fertile stage.

 - Implantation Bleeding: The cramps experienced are mild compared to what you go through during a period.
-The cramps are caused because of hormonal activity after the implantation.
+They are caused due to hormonal activity after the implantation.

 - Menstrual Cycle: The cramps can range from mild to severe with each period.
 A hormone called prostaglandin causes muscle contractions within the uterine wall which is responsible for the cramps.

-- Implantation Bleeding: The amount of bleeding is minimal and in many cases, does not even require a changing of the pad.
-The volume of bleeding is also independent of any other conditions.
+- Implantation Bleeding: The amount of bleeding is minimal and in many cases, does not even require the changing of a pad.
+The volume of bleeding is also independent of any other condition.

 How to Verify If Your Implantation Is Successful?

-While the symptoms associated with pregnancy implantation are a good indicator, there can always be other reasons for them such as low hormones.
-The best way to verify your implantation is by taking a pregnancy test.
-Ensure that you take your test at least 10 days after the implantation bleeding to avoid a false positive.
+While the symptoms associated with implantation are a good indicator of pregnancy, there can always be other reasons for them such as low hormones.
+The best way to verify whether your implantation has been successful is by taking a pregnancy test.
+Ensure that you take your test at least 10 days after the seeing the blood you suspect to be of implantation bleeding, to avoid a false positive.

 How Can You Improve Your Chances of Implantation?

 Below are a few tips you can try to get pregnant:

 Fibre-rich foods, such as green leafy vegetables, have been known to help the body maintain a healthy progesterone level.